Sam Walker (rugby league): 2021

 On 27 February, Walker played in the Sydney Roosters’ pre-season trial win over the Canberra Raiders, scoring a try.
 He began the 2021 season playing for North Sydney, the Roosters' NSW Cup feeder team.

 In round 4 of the 2021 NRL season, Walker made his first-grade debut for the Sydney Roosters against the New Zealand Warriors at the Sydney Cricket Ground, assisting a try and scoring a conversion as his side won 32–12.
 The following week, he scored his first try in the NRL and set up three others in a pivotal performance as the Roosters went from being 4–18 down to the Cronulla-Sutherland Sharks, to mounting a comeback to win 26–18.

 In round 14, Walker kicked the winning field goal as the Sydney Roosters defeated the Gold Coast Titans 35–34.

-In round 17, with just under 20 seconds left to play, Walker bizarrely ran 90 metres in the opposite direction before running over the sideline as the Sydney Roosters defeated Canterbury-Bankstown 22-16.
+In round 17, with just under 20 seconds left to play, Walker bizarrely ran 90 metres in the opposite direction before running over the sideline as the Sydney Roosters defeated Canterbury-Bankstown 22–16.

-In week 1 of the finals, against the Gold Coast Titans, Walker kicked the winning field goal in the 77th minute of the game, as the Roosters went on to win the match 25-24.
+In week 1 of the finals, against the Gold Coast Titans, Walker kicked the winning field goal in the 77th minute of the game, as the Roosters went on to win the match 25–24.

 On 27 September, Walker was named Dally M Rookie of the year.

 2022

-In round 18 of the 2022 NRL season, Walker scored one try and kicked nine goals in the Sydney Roosters 54-26 victory over St. George Illawarra.
+In round 18 of the 2022 NRL season, Walker scored one try and kicked nine goals in the Sydney Roosters 54–26 victory over St. George Illawarra.

-In round 23, Walker kicked twelve goals from twelve attempts in the clubs 72-6 victory over the Wests Tigers.
+In round 23, Walker kicked twelve goals from twelve attempts in the club's 72–6 victory over the Wests Tigers.

 Walker played a total of 25 games for the club in the 2022 season and finished as their top point scorer with 211 points.
 Walker played for the Sydney Roosters in their elimination final loss to South Sydney.

 On 7 December 2022, Walker signed a two-year contract extension to remain at the Sydney Roosters until the end of the 2025 season.

+2023

+Following the Sydney Roosters loss against Cronulla in round 7 of the 2023 NRL season, Walker was demoted to reserve grade.
+Walker spoke to the media after being demoted saying "I never wanted to get dropped, but I will work as hard as I possibly can to get a spot back in the team".
+In July, Walker suffered an ACL sprain whilst playing in the NSW Cup and was ruled out for an indefinite period.

+In round 26 of the 2023 NRL season, Walker returned to the Sydney Roosters side in their victory over the Wests Tigers.
+In the first week of the 2023 finals series, Walker kicked a field goal with three minutes remaining to win the match 13-12 against Cronulla.